-7.24 Strongly \-graphs
+7.25 Strongly -graphs

-A variation of strong multiplicity of graphs is a strongly \-graph.
-A graph of order n is said to be a strongly \-graph if its vertices can be assigned the values 1, 2, ..., n in such a way that, when an edge whose vertices are labeled i and j is labeled with the value i + j + ij, all edges have different labels.
-Adiga and Somashekara [38] have shown that all trees, cycles, and grids are strongly \-graphs.
-They further consider the problem of determining the maximum number of edges in any strongly \-graph of given order and relate it to the corresponding problem for strongly multiplicative graphs.
-In [1279] and [1280] Seoud and Mahan give some technical necessary conditions for a graph to be strongly \-graph,
+A variation of strong multiplicity of graphs is a strongly -graph.
+A graph of order n is said to be a strongly -graph if its vertices can be assigned the values 1, 2, ..., n in such a way that, when an edge whose vertices are labeled i and j is labeled with the value i + j + ij, all edges have different labels.
+Adiga and Somashekara [39] have shown that all trees, cycles, and grids are strongly -graphs.
+They further consider the problem of determining the maximum number of edges in any strongly -graph of given order and relate it to the corresponding problem for strongly multiplicative graphs.
+In [1449] and [1450] Seoud and Mahan give some technical necessary conditions for a graph to be strongly -graph,

-Babujee and Vishnupriya [130] have proved the following are strongly \-graphs: $C_n \times P_2$ , $(P_2 \cup \overline{K}m) + \overline{K}2$ , windmills $K_3^{(n)}$ , and jelly fish graphs J(m,n) obtained from a 4-cycle $v_1, v_2, v_3, v_4$ by joining $v_1$ and $v_3$ with an edge and appending m pendent edges to $v_2$ and n pendent edges to $v_4$ .
+Babujee and Vishnupriya [158] have proved the following are strongly -graphs: $C_n \times P_2$, $(P_2 \cup \overline{K}m) + \overline{K}2$, windmills $K_3^{(n)}$, and jelly fish graphs J(m,n) obtained from a 4-cycle v_1, v_2, v_3, v_4 by joining v_1 and v_3 with an edge and appending m pendent edges to v_2 and n pendent edges to v_4 .

-Babujee and Beaula [114] prove that cycles and complete bipartite graphs are vertex strongly \-graphs.
-Babujee, Kannan, and Vishnupriya [124] prove that wheels, paths, fans, crowns, $(P_2 \cup mK_1) + \overline{K_2}$ , and umbrellas (graphs obtained by appending a path to the central vertex of a fan) are vertex strongly \-graphs.
+Babujee and Beaula [142] prove that cycles and complete bipartite graphs are vertex strongly -graphs.
+Babujee, Kannan, and Vishnupriya [152] prove that wheels, paths, fans, crowns, $(P_2 \cup mK_1) + \overline{K_2}$, and umbrellas (graphs obtained by appending a path to the central vertex of a fan) are vertex strongly -graphs.

-7.25 Triangular Sum Graphs
+7.26 Triangular Sum Graphs

-S. Hegde and P. Shankaran [641] call a labeling of graph with q edges a triangular sum labeling if the vertices can be assigned distinct non-negative integers in such a way that, when an edge whose vertices are labeled i and j is labeled with the value i + j, the edges labels are $\{k(k + 1)/2 | k = 1, 2, ..., q\}$ .
+S. Hegde and P. Shankaran [717] call a labeling of graph with q edges a triangular sum labeling if the vertices can be assigned distinct non-negative integers in such a way that, when an edge whose vertices are labeled i and j is labeled with the value i + j, the edges labels are $\{k(k+1)/2|\ k=1,2,\ldots,q\}$.
 They prove the following graphs have triangular sum labelings: paths, stars, complete n-ary trees, and trees obtained from a star by replacing each edge of the star by a path.
-They also prove that $K_n$ has a triangular sum labeling if and only if n is 1 or 2 and the friendship graphs $C_3^{(t)}$ do not have a triangular sum labeling.
-They conjecture that $K_n$ ( $n \ge 5$ ) are forbidden subgraphs of graph with triangular sum labelings.
+They also prove that K_n has a triangular sum labeling if and only if n is 1 or 2 and the friendship graphs $C_3^{(t)}$ do not have a triangular sum labeling.
+They conjecture that K_n $(n \geq 5)$ are forbidden subgraphs of graph with triangular sum labelings.
 They conjectured that every tree admits a triangular sum labeling.
 They show that some families of graphs can be embedded as induced subgraphs of triangular sum graphs.
 They conclude saying "as every graph cannot be embedded as an induced subgraph of a triangular sum graph, it is interesting to embed families of graphs as an induced subgraph of a triangular sum graph".
-In response, Seoud and Salim [1282] showed the following graphs can be embedded as an induced subgraph of a triangular sum graph: trees, cycles, $nC_4$ , and the one-point union of any number of copies of $C_4$ (friendship graphs).
+In response, Seoud and Salim [1452] showed the following graphs can be embedded as an induced subgraph of a triangular sum graph: trees, cycles, nC_4 , and the one-point union of any number of copies of C_4 (friendship graphs).

-Vaidya, Prajapati, and Vihol [1542] showed that cycles, cycles with exactly one chord, and cycles with exactly two chords that form a triangle with an edge of the cycle can be embedded as an induced subgraph of a graph with a triangular sum labeling.
+Vaidya, Prajapati, and Vihol [1748] showed that cycles, cycles with exactly one chord, and cycles with exactly two chords that form a triangle with an edge of the cycle can be embedded as an induced subgraph of a graph with a triangular sum labeling.